 The best website builder for artists

-Wix is focused on small businesses of all kinds, from plumbers to lawyers, and doesn’t make any specific effort to appeal to artists as such.
-And its templates are generally functional rather than particularly elegant or attractive.
-But that doesn’t mean that artists should ignore it.
-As number one on our list of best website builders overall, it has a lot to offer.
+Wix is a website builder that focuses on small businesses of all kinds, from plumbers to lawyers.
+It doesn’t aim to appeal to artists specifically, and its templates tend to be functional rather than particularly elegant or attractive.
+However, that doesn’t mean artists should ignore it.
+Wix is number one on our list of general best website builders, and it has a lot to offer.

-The drag-and-drop system is very easy to use.
-There’s excellent technical support that really suggests the company cares about its customers.
+Most of the templates aren’t free, and the service as a whole is one of the more expensive website builders on our list.
+However, if you're serious about online sales, Shopify should prove to be worth the investment over time.
+It offers excellent technical support that suggests the company really does care about its customers.
 The payment system works very smoothly in practice, and you get a huge range of options for customising your store in a way that suits your needs.

-You can start creating your site without committing any money or supplying a credit card: just choose the ‘free’ option when you get to the payment page.
-All you then have to do is answer a series of questions about what you want your website to do, and respond to (or skip) a series of prompts that make it super-easy to do things like changing the fonts and adding your own images and text.
+Jimdo will ask you a series of questions about what you want your website to do.
+You can respond to (or skip) a series of prompts that make it super-easy to do things like change the fonts and add your own images and text.